22 Examples Of Body Language Attraction

 If you have been on the dating scene for some time and are still single or have been running into problems where people say you are giving mixed signals, it could be that your body is giving off signals that you are not aware of.
 Sometimes the body will show body language reflexively that goes against what we are actually trying to convey to someone.

 Conflicting body language could suggest you do not want what you think you want from dating or relationships, or could suggest you are trying to follow relationship advice you are not comfortable with or sure of.
 Your body could be betraying your real feelings about dating, whether that comes from nervousness after ending a codependent relationship, a fear of rejection, or an inability to commit to dating.
 One way to conquer this problem is to visit a therapist.
 A licensed relationship therapist can help you learn how to use body language to your advantage, and how to navigate dating, even if that means talking you through online dating, or offering some guidance for date ideas to help you feel safe.
-They can also help you examine your real reasons for dating and whether or not you are emotionally ready for a relationship.
-This way, when you are ready for a relationship, your body language and your conscious language will match, and you will have an easier time making a connection.
+With respect to dating and attraction, they can help you examine your real reasons for dating and whether or not you are emotionally ready for a relationship.
+With a body language guide from a therapist, when you are ready for a relationship, your body language and your conscious language will match, and you will have an easier time making a connection.

 Frequently Asked Questions (FAQs):